 Fortunately, Inshot provides a Music and Sound Effects option, which allows users to add music to Inshot for video projects.
 And Inshot is fully compatible with the following audio formats, including MP3, WAV, M4A, and AAC.
 You just need to convert Spotify music to MP3 or other common audio formats supported by the Inshot app.
 In this case, there is no problem in importing music from Spotify to Inshot for making it as background music.

-Part 1.
-How to Download Spotify Music to Local for InShot
+Part 2.
+How to Download Spotify Music for InShot Video Editor

-However, Spotify is not yet offering its service to InShot, so how can we make sure of the abundant music resources on Spotify and put them into InShot videos?
-Normally, with the Spotify Premium subscription, you can download Spotify Music for offline listening.
-However, when you look up these download music files in the local folder, you will find that they are all encrypted in OGG Vorbis formats, readable within the Spotify app only.
+So how do you do Spotify music format conversion so that you won't miss abundant music resources on Spotify and put them into InShot videos?
+Normally, with the Spotify Premium subscription, you can download Spotify music for offline listening.
+But when you look up these downloaded music files in the local folder, you will find that they are all encrypted in OGG Vorbis formats, readable within the Spotify app only.

-Therefore, we need a tool to help us unencrypt these files and convert them into common audio files, available for InShot videos.
+To insert music downloaded from Spotify to Inshot, we need a tool to help us unencrypt these files and convert them into common audio files, available for InShot videos.
 AudFree Spotify Music Converter is the right tool you'll need.
-It is professional software that enables users to download and convert Spotify music at high speed without any sound quality loss.
+It enables users to download and convert Spotify music at high speed without any sound quality loss.
 It supports 6 output formats including MP3, AAC, WAV, FLAC, M4A, and M4B.
-No Spotify Premium account needed, and you can get the downloaded Spotify music at ease.
+No Spotify Premium account is needed, and you can get the downloaded Spotify music at ease.